Skip to main content

 Infertility

 Infertility is generally defined as inability to conceive after 12 months of regular unprotected intercourse (6 months over age 35).
 Causes are female-factor, male-factor, both, or unexplained.
-Treatment options span from lifestyle and medical optimisation to assisted reproductive technology.
-Stub — editorial review pending.
+Treatment is staged from lifestyle and medical optimisation through assisted reproductive technology, with specific approaches tailored to the underlying cause.

 1 related procedure